BRAND DESIGN LITTLE LUXURY

-CORPORATE AND PACKAGING DESIGN, CORPORATE IDENTITY (FREE PROJECT)
+CREATIVE LOGO DESIGN, PACKAGING DESIGN, CORPORATE IDENTITY DESIGN

 Copyright – Registered at creativdepot.at

-The logo of Little Luxury is a pure typologo based on the font Abraham Lincoln.
-Many details were worked on in order to create an elegant, exclusive look.
+The creative logo design of Little Luxury is a pure typologo based on the font Abraham Lincoln.
+Many details were worked on in order to create an elegant, exclusive look for the company logo design.
 The serifs as well as the underline make this typologo look grounded, which reflects the authentic image of the products.
 The black tone I used for all products of Little Luxury is 100% black, mixed with 50% cyan in order to make the black look deeper and more dramatic.

 There are three Little Luxury olive oils: garlic/rosemary, basil/thyme, lemon/honey.

 In order to keep the olive oil’s quality, it has to be stored in a way that it is protected from sunlight.
 So, the bottle either has to be dark or packed into a cardboard box (if the bottle is light).
 Olive oil is consumed slowly, the bottle is in the consumer’s home for quite some time.
 The manufacturer has no influence on the consumer putting the bottle back into the cardboard box after use or not.
 This is why there is a risk of quality loss when choosing a light bottle with a cardboard box as a packaging method.
 This is why I decided not to design a light bottle with a cardboard box.
 As many olive oils come in dark green glass bottles, using the same packaging solution would not draw the customer’s attention on a supermarket shelf.
 So I decided to go for a black bottle.
 The glass is matt as a glossy black bottle resembles a wine bottle.
 To make things more practical, there shall be a thin transparent strip on the side of the bottle to give an indication of the contents level.